Native Ad Guidance from the FTC: 3 Things to Know

 How many of you know how to or have the ability to embed the word “advertisement” in the URL?
 Or can embed the disclosure in the page title tag or image tags?
 The FTC implies that they want you to figure it out and make it happen – so unless you are a WordPress whiz or you know how to code html, you better get cozy with your technical team that may have control over these things so they can make this one happen.

 The next time you want to run a native ad, consult the FTC guidance and make sure you are in compliance.
+The FTC published a pamphlet for influencers called “Disclosures for Social Media Influencers” in November 2019 which should be reviewed as well.
 And if you get confused, contact us!
 We can help sort it out and make you compliant.

 - 12 Reasons to Run a Holiday Promotion — 12 Days of Christmas Style